nikolajo/ci-push/README.md

 - Then install and configure the Git hook as described in the <a href="./VCS/Git/Windows">VCS/Git/Windows</a> folder.
 - Then install and configure the Jenkins CI plugin as described in the <a href="./CI/Jenkins">CI/Jenkins</a> folder.

-If you can't find your VCS or CI on your desired platform, please contribute and create the appropriate triggers/hooks and/or plugins, so others can benefit.
+If a plugin or hook/trigger is not available for your desired VCS or CI platform please contribute and create the appropriate triggers/hooks and/or plugins, so others can benefit.
 See below in the DEVELOPING ci-push section.

 <b>VCS</b><br/>